ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

    		 "errorCode": "PRG_DATA_SYNC_002",
    		 "message": "No data exist for the requested pre-registration id"
      }
+	]
 }
 ```
 ### POST /sync/store
-This request is used by registration processor ,  to reterive all processed pre-registration ids and store in pre-registration database and delete records from main table and move to history table.
+This request is used by registration processor, to reterive all processed pre-registration ids and store in pre-registration database and delete records from main table and move to history table.

 #### Resource URL
 https://mosip.io/v1/prereg-datasync/sync/store